verifa/website/src/posts/automatically-package-tools-gitlab-container-registry.md

 Docker images are created by building from a Dockerfile.
 A Dockerfile specifies a base image to build from and then applies layers to that image in order to produce the desired filesystem/installation state.
 Often, those layers are a series of annotated bash script lines.

-Ubuntu makes a good base in our case, as it is very small (<30MB).
+Ubuntu makes a good base in our case, as it is very small (less than 30MB).
 From there we only need to ensure we have the tools used in the script and to run the script itself.

 ```docker
 FROM ubuntu:23.04